JonathanBuchh/buchh.org/index.md

 title: Jonathan Buchholz
 description: The writings, musing, and assorted output of Jonathan Buchholz.
 ---
 > He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?
 > \- Micah 6:8

 I'm a junior at Thomas Jefferson High School for Science and Technology chasing the Lord.

-Here is my [Strava](https://strava.com/athletes/jonathanbuchh) if you came looking for me from Instagram.

 ## Writing